 Thanks for reading and engaging.
-Also, please check out our latest NewsBytes and Upcoming Events for important information and opportunities to educate yourself on the power of data.
+And please check out our latest NewsBytes and upcoming events for opportunities to educate yourself on the power of data.

 Editor in Chief, IBM Data magazine